 To ensure you don't damage your property's lawn or contaminate the pool's water, rinse the soapy solution toward the home's driveway and into the street.
 Note, too, that you don't want to use too much bleach or soap in this mixture.
 These materials need to dissolve completely in the water, or they might leave a residue on the pool deck.
 Use even less bleach on a timber deck, to avoid drying the wood and leaving unsightly marks and spots.

 Leaving metal furniture, a grill, and other such items on a pool's deck can result in rust spots and similar stains; food and beverages like tea and coffee can also leave behind stains on a concrete deck.
-To treat these spots, use a bit of tri-sodium phosphate or muriatic acid, available at most home goods, hardware, and cleaning supply stores.
+To treat these spots, use a bit of tri-sodium phosphate or muriatic acid, available online or at most home goods, hardware, and cleaning supply stores.

 When applying such spot treatments, remember that these chemicals are typically strong and can damage a pool's deck if left too long or if misused.
 Be sure to read the instructions carefully and use the products as directed.
 Do not mix these materials with other chemicals, to avoid dangerous reactions.

 After cleaning a pool deck, you might realize that there are some cracks and chips in need of repair.
 If the crack is so small that you cannot see the ground under it, you can typically fix it with store-bought materials.
 A professional contractor, however, should patch deeper cracks, chips, missing concrete, and other such significant damage.